taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-09-23_Character-Profiles.md

 Pronouns: They/them/theirs (all Biononymous use gender-neutral pronouns)

 Phenotype: Northern British Isles/Brazilian.
 Freckles on light olive skin.
-Reddish-blonde hair.
+Reddish-dirty-blonde hair.
 Long aquiline nose, large golden eyes.
 Very tall, taller than most Earthers.
 Long-limbs, delicate shoulders.
 Strong from a life of farming but not very muscled.

 ### What does this character want?